Avidekel Cannabis Oil In Israeli Autism Study Has 90% Success Rate!

 Earlier this month, the Israeli medical cannabis firm, Tikun Olam released the results of an ongoing study with autistic children and a plant the company dubbed Avidekel.

-According to the study, 90 percent of patients showed improvement of symptoms after taking the oil for at least six months.
-Of those patients, 30 percent reported “significant improvement” while 53 percent reported “moderate improvement.”
+According to the study, published in Scientific Reports (2019), ninety percent of patients showed improvement of symptoms after taking the oil for at least six months.
+Of those patients, thirty percent reported “significant improvement” while fifty three percent reported “moderate improvement.”
 Only 8.6 percent of patients reported no improvement.

-Out of the 179 patients who participated in the study, only 23 patients reported undesirable side effects.
+Out of the one hundred and seventy nine patients who participated in the study, only twenty three patients reported undesirable side effects.
 The most common side effects included restlessness, drowsiness, and increased appetite.

 Success rates differed according to the patient.
-Of those taking antipsychotics, 23 patients decreased the amount of non-cannabis pharmaceuticals they took (antipsychotics, antidepressants, hypnotics, sedatives).
+Of those taking antipsychotics, twenty patients decreased the amount of non-cannabis pharmaceuticals they took (antipsychotics, antidepressants, hypnotics, sedatives).
 Eleven patients stopped taking the other medications altogether.

-Autism sometimes shares comorbidity with epilepsy, and 23 (14 percent) patients had epileptic disorders.
+Autism sometimes shares comorbidity with epilepsy, and twenty three (fourteen percent) patients had epileptic disorders.
 According to the study, after six months of Avidekel treatment, eleven of these patients showed improvement in seizure occurrence, and two patients stopped experiencing seizures.

 Currently, no medication exists solely to treat autism.
 Doctors consider it incurable, although many autistic individuals do not consider their condition a disease that requires curing.
 Regardless, psychological therapies serve as the most common method for treating autism, along with pharmaceuticals like antipsychotics and mood stabilizers.
 Unlike cannabis, these drugs often come with a slurry of side effects, including but not limited to shakiness, constipation, mood swings, or an increased risk of diabetes.

-Some patients, such as those with sleep issues or aggressive behavior, received an added 3 percent THC oil.
+Some patients, such as those with sleep issues or aggressive behavior, received an added three percent THC oil.

 The inclusion of THC to the treatment regimen may account for Avidekel’s success.
-CBD possesses a higher affinity – or “stickiness” – to CB2 receptors, protein signaling channels found most abundantly on immune cells.
-THC, on the other hand, possesses a higher affinity for CB1 receptors, which are most concentrated on nerve cells in the brain and in the spinal cord.
+CBD possesses a higher affinity – or “stickiness” – to CB2 receptors and protein signaling channels found most abundantly on immune cells.
+THC, on the other hand, possesses a higher affinity for CB1 receptors.
+Which are most concentrated on nerve cells in the brain and in the spinal cord.

 In an email to RxLeaf, Manalo noted that patients took well to the CBD-to-THC combination.
 “Patients did not undergo any medication tolerances,” she wrote.
 “As we followed these patients for 2 years, the treatment became more beneficial over time in a majority of children.”